 Going on an African Safari is a dream trip for a lot of people, even those of us who live near safari destinations and have never been are dying to go on safari.
-Travelling is best enjoyed at your own convenience, when there is no bother, just you and scenery.
-But let’s face it, life moves at an incredibly fast pace, we get older have families and start raising kids.
+Truthfully, travel is best enjoyed at your own convenience, when there is no bother, just you and scenery.
+But let’s face it, life moves at an incredibly fast pace, we get older have families and start raising children.
 But does that mean that our safari dreams should be forever put on hold?
-I beg to differ people can still enjoy the great big jungles of Africa with their kids.
-Before you embark on an African safari with your kids here are a few pointers that will make the journey easier on you and more enjoyable for everyone.
+I beg to differ people can still enjoy the great big jungles of Africa with their children.
+Before you embark on an African safari with your children here are a few pointers that will make the journey easier on you and more enjoyable for everyone.

 Do your Homework

 Before embarking on a safari, before even picking a travel agent to accompany you and yours on the safari, do your research.
 What are the accommodations, what is the expected weather in the country of choice.
 In case of an emergency what is the proximity to a doctor, what inoculations are necessary before your travels.
 Going online and doing your homework Can answer some of these questions.
 Travelling with kids is a lot more delicate and complicated than travelling with your adult friends.
 Adults can do some of these things on the ground and be done within an hour or two but with kids getting things done way before schedule becomes a time saver that you can be thankful for.

 You’ve heard that that the climate in Africa can be unforgiving, and as a person who lives in Kenya, I agree.
 Travelling into the Savannah journey can be uncomfortably hot and humid and eerily cold at night.
 So prepare appropriately, carry the right clothes for every location you will be visiting.
 Do not be caught unawares by the ever-changing, unpredictable Savannah weather.

 Plan a unique experience